polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/windows/README.md

 Notice also that you can put any type of widget into the *[_buttons]* argument, but since they will be appended into the footer of your modal, it will probably look stupid if you add something else besides buttons into it.
-If you wish to create more complex modal windows, with support for your own widgets, you should probably rather use the *[sys42.windows.modal]* or the *[sys42.windows.wizard]* Active Events.
+If you wish to create more complex modal windows, with support for your own widgets, you should probably rather use the *[sys42.windows.modal]* or the *[sys42.windows.wizard]* modal windows.

 You can also override the default CSS class for your modal window, by explicitly changing it through *[_class]*.
-The default value for this is "modal fade", which creates a default bootstrap modal window, which fades into view on the client side of things.
+The default value for this is "modal fade", which creates a default bootstrap modal window, which fades into view on the client when shown.
 If you wish, you can also create a wider modal window, by changing your *[_inner-class]* to "modal-dialog modal-lg".

 Below is a list of all arguments the modal window accepts, together with a short explanation.